lunix33/transcode-watcher/README.md

    *default*: Use h265 encoder on medium preset with quality 20.
 Copy all audio and subtitles.

-   *note*: See [https://handbrake.fr/docs/en/latest/cli/cli-guide.html]; the input and output parameters must be present.
+   *note*: See [Handbrake CLI Guide](https://handbrake.fr/docs/en/latest/cli/cli-guide.html); the input and output parameters must be present.

 ## 4. How to run